chasesagar/MERN-Social-Media/README.md

+# MERN Social-Media Application
-# MERN Social-Media ApplicationMERN (MongoDB, express, react, nodejs) based social media application that allows the user to add, delete, edit posts in real-time with easy to understand UI.
+MERN (MongoDB, express, react, nodejs) based social media application that allows the user to **add, delete, edit posts** in real-time with easy to understand UI.
 See [Demo](#demo)

 ## About